CAN Protocol in STM32

 • Here the BAUD RATE is set to 500000 bps.
 You can try different different combinations for Prescalar and Time Quanta to achieve this.

-• Pins PA11 and PA12 are set as CAN_RX and CAN_TX
+• Pins PA11 and PA12 are configured as CAN_RX and CAN_TX.

 The Connection between F446 and F103 is shown below.

-• Here the Tx and Rx from the Transceivers are connected to PA12 and PA11 of the Respective controllers
+• Here the CAN_Tx and CAN_Rx from the Transceivers are connected to PA12 and PA11 of the Respective controllers

 • CANH and CANL are connected to each other

-• Also there is 120 ohms Resistance at each node.
+• Also there is a 120 ohms Resistance at the node.
 This is very important, or else you will not get the data.

 How to Modify the CAN Data Frame

-To do this, we will define some variable, where we can store the header and the data.
+To do this, we will define some variables, where we can store the header and the data information.

 CAN_TxHeaderTypeDef TxHeader;